ExilProductions/VigilModManager/README.md

 2. Build the project using Visual Studio or `dotnet build`
 3. The post-build event automatically copies the compiled DLL to the game's Mods folder

+### Need help, suggest a feature or found a bug?
+Open up a issue and tag it with the fitting tags

 ## License

 This project is licensed under the Apache License 2.0.
 See LICENSE.txt for the full license text.